lichonger2/lichonger2.github.io/_pages/about.md

 - *Always* A nice person.

 # 📖 Educations
+- *2025.11 – now*, Visiting Ph.D.
+Student at the Chair of Robotics, Artificial Intelligence and Real-Time Systems, TUM School of Computation, Information and Technology, Technical University of Munich, Germany
 - *2023.10 – now*, Ph.D. student in Information Engineering, University of Padua, Italy
 - *2019.09 – 2020.12*, M.Sc. in Multimedia Information Technology, City University of Hong Kong, Hong Kong, China
 - *2015.09 – 2019.06*, B.Eng. in Communication Engineering, Hebei University of Technology, Tianjin, China